Things To Look Out Before Moving In!

 Another thing that is as important is to walk through the apartment and document every impurity or damage that were caused before you finally move into the apartment.
 It is even more advisable if you take pictures of every damage, whether it is just a hole in the wall, or even a rip in the carpet.
 Luckily, with SPEEDHOME, there is no such thing as deposit!

 You have to make sure that you have these as evidence.
 If you do not, there is a chance that you won’t get your deposit money back.
-The money, later, will be used to cover the damages when you decide to move out.
 If you can’t prove that the damages were there before you move in, then you have to pay for the damage that you did not do.
-This is why it is important to document everything.
 This is so you can protect your right as a tenant.
-If there are issues that concern you, you can always ask the landlord and see if anything can be done to solve the problems.